 The Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), commonly known as Superfund, was enacted by Congress in 1980.
 As part of CERCLA, EPA established the National Priorities List, which identifies sites where cleanup of past contamination is required.
-BNL was placed on the list with 27 other Long Island sites, 12 of which are in Suffolk County (see http://www.epa.gov/superfund/sites/npl/ny.htm).
+BNL was placed on the list with 27 other Long Island sites, 12 of which are in Suffolk County.

 Each step of the CERCLA cleanup process is reviewed and approved by DOE, EPA, and NYSDEC, under an Interagency Agreement (IAG) contract.
 This agreement was formalized in 1992.
-Although not a formal signatory of the IAG, the Suffolk County Department of Health Services also plays a key role in the review process.
+Although not a formal signatory of the IAG, the Suffolk County Department of Health Services (SCDHS) also plays a key role in the review process.
 Most of the contamination at the Laboratory is associated with past accidental spills and outmoded practices for handling, storing, and disposing of chemical and radiological material.